lwindolf/lzone-cheat-sheets/cheat-sheet/Containers/Docker.md

 ### Starting containers

-Start a container with default entrypoint
+Start a container with default entrypoint and in background

     docker start -it ubuntu